buildbot/buildbot/master/contrib/README.txt

                file to enable completions in your bash session.
 This is typically accomplished by placing the file into the appropriate 'bash_completion.d' directory.

-SimpleConfig.py: an example of how to configure buildbot using a declarative
-                 json file plus one buildshim script per project

-api_proxy.py: a simple flask application to help web ui development
-              it will proxy the api request to a production buildbot instance This helps the ui developer to test dashboards with real data please pip install flask requests on top of the usual buildbot virtualenv to make it work